ramshek/villvay/README.md

 # Prerequisites.

-following softwares needs to be installed in the systems running below steps.
+following softwares needs to be installed in the system to run below steps.

   git